NetLogo/Time-Extension/README.md

 *ts-add-row logotimeseries row-list*

-Returns a new LogoTimeSeries  with row-list added to the inputed logotimeseries.
+Returns a new LogoTimeSeries with row-list added to *logotimeseries*.
+This primitive is how data are added to a LogoTimeSeries.
 The *row-list* should be a list containing a LogoTime as the first element and the rest of the data corresponding to the number of columns in the LogoTimeSeries object.
 Columns are either numeric or string valued.

     ;; A turtle records the time and destination each time it moves ;; model-time is a DATETIME variable anchored to ticks.